|Time Required||Average (6-10 days)|

 AbstractMicrobes are everywhere in our environment, but for the most part they escape our notice.
 This project shows you how to safely culture and study common bacteria from your everyday surroundings.

-The goal of the proposed project is to determine the microbial diversity present in one's immediate environment.
-Of the 100 million or so bacteria that are proposed to exist, how many distinct species can one identify?
+In this science project you will determine the microbial diversity present in your own everyday environment.
+Of the 100 million or so bacteria that are proposed to exist, how many distinct species can you identify?
 How can these different species be identified: By size, shape color, growth rate?

 Laurie Usinger, Bio-Rad Laboratories